 Our sustainable finance targets

 We have pledged to provide and facilitate USD100 billion of sustainable financing and investment between 2017 and 2025.
-We continue to make progress towards this goal: by the end of June 2019 we had provided USD36.7 billion.
+We continue to make progress towards this goal: by the end of 2019 we had provided USD52.4 billion.

 Our work in this area includes: advising clients and helping them to access capital markets; developing products such as green, social and sustainable bonds; providing loans for projects that meet green criteria; and managing socially responsible investment funds.

-You can read more about the activities that contribute towards this commitment in our data dictionary (PDF 86KB).
+You can read more about the activities that contribute towards this commitment in our data dictionary (PDF 76KB).

 Cumulative progress (USD billion) on sustainable financing

-By the end of June 2019, we had achieved USD36.7 billion of our goal to provide and facilitate USD100 billion of sustainable financing and investment between 2017 and 2025.
+By the end of 2019, we had achieved USD52.4 billion of our goal to provide and facilitate USD100 billion of sustainable financing and investment between 2017 and 2025.

-- Announced with Walmart the roll-out of a sustainable supply chain finance programme that pegs a supplier’s financing rate to its sustainability performance
+- In 2019 we announced with Walmart the roll-out of a sustainable supply chain finance programme that pegs a supplier’s financing rate to its sustainability performance, as part of our commitment to help our customers transition to a low-carbon economy

 HSBC named best for sustainable finance